 We assess impairment of our investments in affiliates when adverse events or changes in circumstances indicate that the carrying amounts may not be recoverable.
-If the value of our investment is below its carrying amount and that loss in value is considered other than temporary, an impairment charge is recognised.
+If the value of our investment is below its carrying amount and that loss in value is considered other than temporary, an impairment charge is recognized.

 On December 1, 2009, we announced that concurrently with the capital reduction and cash distribution exercise to be undertaken by TCL, we intend to appoint a broker to sell 550,000,000 shares in TCL at a price of \$\$0.03 per share on an ex-distribution basis ("Placement").
 On June 9, 2010, upon the obtaining of the relevant approvals from its shareholders and the legal and regulatory authorities in Singapore, TCL announced that the expected date of payment of the cash distribution of \$\$0.05 per issued share was July 7, 2010.
 On July 8, 2010, we announced that we had proceeded to complete the sale of a total of 536,000,000 shares out of 550,000,000 shares available in the Placement in TCL to the various purchasers.
 Further to the closing of the Placement, our total shareholding in TCL decreased from 34.4% to 13.9%.
 Subsequently, we sold additional TCL shares in the open market resulting in our shareholding interest in TCL decreasing further from 13.9% to 12.2%.
-As at December 31, 2010 and 2011, our shareholding interest in TCL remained unchanged at 12.2%, and we do not exercise significant influence over the operating and financial policies of TCL.
-Our investment in TCL is classified as held for trading as they are held for the purpose of selling in the near term.
-Our investment in TCL is measured at fair value with changes in fair value recognised in other income in the income statement.
+As at December 31, 2010, 2011 and 2012, our shareholding interest in TCL remained unchanged at 12.2%.
+Further to a series of disposals in the open market in January and February 2013, our shareholding interest in TCL as of March 8, 2013 was 7.7%.
+We do not exercise significant influence over the operating and financial policies of TCL.
+Our investment in TCL is classified as investment held for trading as it is held for the purpose of selling in the near term.
+Our investment in TCL is measured at fair value with changes in fair value recognized in other income in the income statement.

-The results of TCL for the year of 2009 were equity accounted and presented as discontinued operations.
-In 2010, gain on disposal of TCL shares is presented as gain from discontinued operations.
-The remaining shareholding interest in TCL is classified as held for trading as at December 31, 2010 and 2011.
+We accounted for our investment in TCL using the equity method for 11 months in fiscal year 2009 and thereafter it was classified as a disposal group held for sale and as a discontinued operation as at December 31, 2009.
+In 2010, the gain on disposal of TCL shares was presented as gain from discontinued operations.
+The remaining shareholding interest in TCL is classified as investment held for trading as at December 31, 2010, 2011 and 2012.

-On March 1, 2012, the values based on quoted market prices of the TCL ordinary shares held by the Company were \$\$9.2 million (US\$7.4 million).
+On March 8, 2013, the market value of our investment in TCL amounted to approximately \$\$6.5 million (US\$5.2 million).

-Realisation of deferred tax
+Realization of deferred tax assets